bjoyce3/Intro_Data_Management_Image_Analysis_BisQue/README.md

 3. Enter the name of the length that will show up everywhere
 4. Annotate the image
 5. Many annotations can be done the same way

+### Thresholding and image surface area calculations
+Very simple thresholding and surface area calculations can be done on images within BisQue.
+First, calibrate the image as above (you should see a scale bar on the bottom of the image).
+1. Select the 'Operations' button in the tool bar.
+2. Select 'Pixel Counter'
+3. Select a thresholding value
+4. Click the image to select thresholded areas to count surface area/pixels